Employability and Enterprise

-At the University Centre at Blackburn College we put the employability of our students at the heart of everything we do.
+At Blackburn University Centre we put the employability of our students at the heart of everything we do.

 When we say ‘employability’ we use a simple and personalised definition – we aim to give each and every one of our students the best possible chance of joining, and sustaining, their chosen career path.

 This applies equally to full-time students, and to those in a part-time capacity who are already combining work and study.
 We start work on employability long before we even enrol our first student.

 Every one of our many courses is designed by a team of academic specialists from Blackburn University Centre and our Partner Universities working closely alongside experts from within the profession or industry concerned.
 That way, you can be sure that the course is academically strong, and meets the needs of the people who are going to employ you.
 So when we began to put together our foundation and honours degrees in Fire and Rescue Management, we formed close and effective working arrangements with Lancashire Fire and Rescue Service, for example.

 Sometimes we can achieve these results by working with a professional body like the Chartered Institute of Building.